Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Results

 \subsection{The effect of magnification on derived clump physical properties}

-In Fig.~\ref{fig:MU_VS_masse}, we plot the average magnification, at the position of each clump, versus the clump intrinsic pseudo-$V$ band absolute magnitude, M$_V$ (measured in the filter which overlap with 5500 \AA\, rest-frame), the $R_{\rm eff}$, and the stellar mass of the clumps.
+In Fig.~\ref{fig:MU_VS_masse}, we plot the average magnification, at the position of each clump, versus the clump intrinsic pseudo-$V$ band absolute magnitude, M$_V$ (measured in the filter which overlaps with 5500 \AA\, rest-frame), the $R_{\rm eff}$, and the stellar mass of the clumps.
 The sample is divided in redshift bins which bracket clump properties at the cosmic dawn ($z>5$, filled stars), cosmic noon ($1.5\leq z \leq3$, crosses), and cosmic afternoon ($z<1.5$, filled circles).
 The recovered range of magnifications and their distribution in the clump populations detected in the SMACS0723 region are similar to the range reported for the region of MACSJ0416 by \citet{mestric2022} and in other two Frontier Field (FF) clusters, Abell 2744 (A2744) and Abell 370 (A370), for which the clump populations are currently under analysis (Claeyssens et al., in prep.).
-The highest magnifications ($\sim 100$) are achieved in proximity of the critical lines and are also the values with the largest uncertainties.
-The recovered M$_V$ range from $-10$ to $-18.5$ ABmag, while masses go from a few $10^5$ to almost $10^9$ \msun.
-A significant fraction of clumps is not resolved, i.e., we can only estimates upper limits which range between 10 and 30 pc.
+The highest magnifications ($\sim 100$) are achieved in proximity of the critical lines and are also the values with the largest size uncertainties.
+The recovered M$_V$ ranges from $-10$ to $-20$ ABmag, while masses go from $\sim10^5$ to $10^9$ \msun.
+We found that 20\% of the clumps are unresolved, i.e., we can only estimates upper limits which range between 10 and 50 pc.
 These systems line-up forming a sequence on the central panel of Fig.~\ref{fig:MU_VS_masse}.
 We notice a small cloud of clumps at low magnification, these systems are either clumps in counter images of multiple systems (e.g. blending of several single clumps), or are detected in single image galaxies at the highest redshift.
-The lack of clumps in the lower-left (compact sources but faint and low mass with relatively lo magnification) and upper-right corners (extended, thus, low surface brightness objects) are possibly due to completeness limits \citep[see][for a discussion on completeness effects in lensed regions]{Messa2022}.
+The lack of clumps in the lower-left (compact sources but faint and low mass with relatively low magnification) and upper-right corners (extended, thus, low surface brightness objects) are possibly due to completeness limits \citep[see][for a discussion on completeness effects in lensed regions]{Messa2022}.